 Source: BrightLocal, 2016

 The yardstick for what counts as “relevant” may vary wildly depending on how your industry operates, but it still stands to reason that a continual stream of reviews is more favourable than the odd review here and there.
 Make a note of all of your previous known customers who have left reviews (either on Yell.com or through other means); are there any clients who had a really good experience who haven’t shared their thoughts yet?
 Reach out!
-Drop your client an email, or even better, use the “Request new reviews” function within your Yell account.
+Drop your client an email, or even better, use the “Request new reviews” function within your Yell account or the Yell for Business app.

 But what about future reviews?
 Within your normal workflows, implement a system for requesting new reviews once business concludes.
 Provide instructions on how to leave a Yell.com review on your till receipts, or include a link to your Yell.com listing when you send your client their final invoice.
 Make it a part of your internal systems so requesting reviews becomes second nature with every sale – check out 11 Ways to Encourage Customers to Leave Online Reviews for some further inspiration.